Arrive Florence. Allow time to visit the famous Duomo, Uffizi Gallery, Academia to see the statue of Michelangelo’s David, and the markets.

 Depart Volterra to Ghizzano, a village surrounded by vineyards.
 Continue along a beautiful route to reach Calcinaia on the Arno River which you follow to the confluence of the Era and Arno Rivers at Pontedera from where you take a short train trip to Pisa, the city of the Leaning Tower.

 Tour ends.
 Allow time to visit the Cathedral, the Baptistery and the Leaning Tower.

-Discover the highlights of the Tuscan countryside on this route between two important art cities.
-Start in Florence, the cradle of Renaissance and cycle in the heart of Tuscany, the famous Chianti and one of Italy’s best wine-producing areas.
-Siena, one of the best preserved medieval cities in Europe, waits with its’ wealth of art and architecture.
+This bike tour reads like a Tuscan dream with names like Volterra, San Gimignano, Greve in Chianti, Pisa, Siena and Florence all popping up along the route.
+It starts in the famous ‘art city’ of Florence, the cradle of Renaissance from where you cycle the splendid Chianti countryside, one of Italy’s great wine-producing areas.
+From here Siena, one of the best preserved medieval cities in Europe, awaits with its’ wealth of art and architecture.
 The Tuscan countryside is a patchwork of vineyards and olive groves, ancient forests, fields of wheat and barley.
-There are wonderful views over rolling hills, many crowned with medieval towns and villages like San Gimignano, Colle Val d’Elsa and Volterra, just waiting to be discovered.
-Along the way enjoy typical Tuscan fare of game, steaks, wild mushrooms, beans, truffles and homemade pasta plus opportunities to taste the rich reds and crisp white wines at the friendly ‘enoticas’.
-Truly a tour to delight the senses!
+There are wonderful views over rolling hills, many crowned with medieval towns and villages.